rcl-ssl/docs/portal/automatic-renewal.md

 ## RCL CertificateBot

-If you are hosting your website in a Windows or Linux Server in a Virtual Machine or Container, [CertificateBot](../certbot/certbot) is the ideal option to automatically renew the SSL/TLS certificates.
+If you are hosting your website in a Windows or Linux Server in a Virtual Machine, Container or Hosting System, [CertificateBot](../certbot/certbot) is the ideal option to automatically renew the SSL/TLS certificates.

 It is recommended that you create certificates using the following options :